ecbc0/note-math/readme.md

 English ver. are machine translation without check from gemini-flash and [LinguaGacha](https://github.com/neavo/LinguaGacha)

 Organized and recorded ideas about mathematics, not guarantee correctness, readability, completeness of details, have guess without proof.
-Currently it is just a *draft*.
+Currently many of them are just *draft*.
 Probably always in anytime need to modify wrong thing or need improve bad treatment or need delete and change lots of things

 To read, use [vscode](https://code.visualstudio.com/) to open folder `note-math`, install vscode extension [tinymist](https://github.com/Myriad-Dreamin/tinymist), use its preview function